wannamakeudance/cms-full-stack/README.md

    ├─ routes                    // the APIs for these two platforms │  ├─ API.js
    │  ├─ ...
-   ├─ sql                       // SQL to initialize database ├─ utils
+   ├─ sql                       // SQL to initialize the database ├─ utils
    │  └─ index.js
    └─ views